Engee documentation

 • Perform a search interface finder icon by model.
 Searching interface finder icon allows you to quickly find desired signals by name or source.
 To specify a signal name, double-click the signal and enter the desired name.
 As you type, all matching items are highlighted in the search bar:

 • Go to a specific signal in the model.
-Find the desired signal, then in the column.
-Path double-click on the row with that signal.
+Find the desired signal, then double-click the row with that signal in the Path column.
 The model will be automatically centred in the middle of the workspace on that signal;

 • Compile model.
-The button model data editor 4 Update model button starts the process of model compilation, thus updating the data in the application table, as not all changes of the model get into it at once.
+The button model data editor 4 Update model starts the model compilation process, thus updating the data in the application table, as not all changes to the model will be included at once.
 During compilation editing of parameters of signals is not available;

 • Sort data in the table.
-You can sort the contents alphabetically and by value (only for columns Dimension и Calculation step) by clicking on the column name.
+You can sort the contents alphabetically and by value (only for the columns Dimension and Calculation step) by clicking on the column name.

 You can also: